About the Master of Arts in Teaching Mathematics Program

 Credits and Cost

 In total, the MAMT degree is based on 16 credits of synchronous summer sessions (on-campus or online) and 16 credits of online work completed during the academic year for a total of 32 credits.
 The tuition for the complete program is broken into 7 billing cycles over the two years.
-Total cost of the program without any scholarships is $24,800.
+The total cost of the program without any scholarships is $24,800.

 Mount Holyoke College’s Department Professional and Graduate Education offers generous scholarships for their degree programs.
 Click here to find out more about these opportunities.

 For questions on tuition or billing, please contact our Student Financial Services department: